9bytes-io/.github/profile/README.md

 ## Hi there 👋

-We code to ensure a safer everyday life for the many who work in vulnerable environments.
+We code to buiild a safer everyday life for the many who work in vulnerable environments.
 Read more about us and our solutions at http://www.9bytes.io